zonemaster/zonemaster/docs/specifications/Address-TP/addr05.md

-1. SOA queries concerning the domain 0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.ip6.arpa. must be sent to each authoritative name server.
+1. SOA queries concerning the domain 0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0.ip6.arpa. must be sent to each authoritative name server that have an IPv6 address.

 2. If the domain is delegated at one name server, the test for this name server succeeds.